West Kirk Groups

 Crèche facilities for younger children are available in the church hall during Sunday morning worship, staffed by appropriately disclosed members of the congregation.

 The congregation had operated under a “Quad Omnia” system for many years and several years ago a committee structure was introduced to facilitate session business.
 However, at a special meeting on 10th March 2013, the congregation unanimously agreed with a recommendation from Session to adopt a "Quaod Sacra" (or Model) Constitution.
 From April 2014, this altered the way in which the congregation's affairs were managed with the formation of a Congregational Board.
-Meantime, some committees continue to support the work of Session and Board.
+However, in September 2023, the congregation reverted once again to the Model Constitution, with five supporting committees.

-Session meetings are held bimonthly on the first Thursday of the month at 7.30pm.with the Board meeting alternate months.
+Session meetings are held approximately bimonthly on the first Thursday of the month at 7.00pm.

 The committees are: